1. Which celebrity couple, past or present, do you find particularly interesting?

 For something slightly more intriguing, I kind of like another political pair, John and Abigail Adams, whose letters suggest the kind of mutual respect that a modern person doesn't assume necessarily existed between spouses in the 18th Century.
 (And Adams on his own comes off as one of history's most cranky-pants individuals, making the partnership even more unexpected.)
 Also, I love the duet between the couple's musical-ized versions in the play 1776.

 Favorite fictional couple is Nick and Nora Charles in the first few Thin Man movies.
 They're equals and they make each other laugh.
-Dunno if it's *interesting* (because to me, that word suggests some unconventionality), but it's what I'd want to be part of (okay, maybe without all the liquor).
+Again, dunno if it's *interesting* (because to me, that word suggests some unconventionality), but it's what I'd want to be part of (okay, maybe without all the liquor).

 2. A couplet is a pair of rhyming lines of verse, one after another.
 In the form of a couplet, how would you describe your hopes for the weekend?